privacyidea/privacyidea/doc/glossary/index.rst

    Orphaned Token
         An orphaned token means, that it has a user assigned, but the user does not exist in the user store (anymore).

+   Disabled Token
+        Tokens can be ``disabled``.
+Disabled tokens still belong to the assigned user but those tokens can not be used to authenticate. ``Disabled tokens can be enabled again``.